The majority of CTA rides are on-time and uneventful, but sometimes service can be disrupted. Here’s what we do about it.

 The nature of every incident is different, and disruptions by their very nature are fast-changing—as is the information about them.
 We’ve recently implemented a number of improvements to how we communicate delays consistently and in a widespread manner, and we're always working on ways to do more.

-What kind of improvements are you make more reliable?
+What kind of improvements are you making to improve reliability?

 In recent years, much has been done to improve the reliability ‘L’ service: Red and Blue line subway track, signals and switches have been renovated or completely replaced in recent years; the tracks on the Dan Ryan branch (the South Side part of the Red Line) was completely rebuilt; and major track replacement work on parts of the Blue Line's O'Hare Branch and Ravenswood-Loop Connector (used by Brown and Purple Line trains between Armitage and the Mart) have been completed over the last few summers making tracks like-new, again.